xNETDevelopment/bash-cheat-sheet/README.md

   # do something in here
   git commit --allow-empty -a -m "Cron Job Mirror"

+  # end the last line with & to skip the waiting process and go to the next process.
+  # However this is only usefully if you do not have to wait for something to be done.
+  # Alternative you can && to wait until a process is done.
+  git push &
+done
-  git push & # end the last line with & done wait # wait for all remaining workers
+wait # wait for all remaining workers
 ```